Zhabonchik/public-obsidian-vault-java-concurrency/content/_index.md

 The foundational layer of intelligence being built is just the beginning.
 Latent among the scores of specialized secondary and tertiary layers yet to be realized exists one for personal identity.

-And we're building it.
+We're building it.
 # Guide
 We post a few different types of content here:

-- [[blog | Blog]] -- Deep dives into the philosophy, cognitive science, & machine learning underpinning our projects
+- [[blog | Blog]] -- Deep dives into the philosophy, cognitive science, machine learning, & development underpinning our projects
 - [[careers | Careers]] -- Open positions at Plastic Labs
 - [[notes | Evergreen Notes]] -- Short form working notes on Plastic theses
 - [[extrusions | Extrusions]] -- Brief, densely-linked reflections synthesizing recent conceptual work